akanuragkumar/question_listing/README.md

 ##  Design

-The boilerplate used for this app is [Flask-Large-Application-Example](https://github.com/Robpol86/Flask-Large-Application-Example).
+The boilerplate used for this app is [Flask-Large-Application-Example](https://github.com/Robpol86/Flask-Large-Application-Example).<br />
-I have used this tutorial for [PyJWT implemention](https://medium.com/python-pandemonium/json-web-token-based-authentication-in-django-b6dcfa42a332)
+I have [python-pandemonium] for implementing PyJWT.(https://medium.com/python-pandemonium/json-web-token-based-authentication-in-django-b6dcfa42a332)
 Features:
 1. Expandable, understandable and project structure with that of Django styled with namespaces and blueprints.
 2. Auth with JWT with refresh tokens and supporting multiple devices of the same user.